Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; YouSim Launches Identity Simulation on X.md

 # Gratitude
 The team at [Plastic](https://plasticlabs.ai) has been amazed and inspired by the enthusiasm and earnestness of the community that's formed around YouSim over the last several days.
 Truly remarkable.
 Not to mention the generous donations to our [[Research Grants|grants program]] (more to come here soon).

-Thank you all, excited to keep building together--we're in it for the long haul.
+Thank you all, excited to keep building together.

 And huge thanks for your patience while we balanced our existing roadmap with interest in YouSim and locked in to bring you something we think you'll enjoy.
 It took an enormous amount of conceptual and technical work from a team already at capacity.
 Special shoutout to [Ben](https://x.com/bengineer10) and [Vineeth](https://x.com/TheMarshmalon) who built something really novel here.

-Go use the thing.
-LFG.
+Go use it.

 [^1]: [[YouSim Disclaimers|Obligatory disclaimers]]